DataRaptor/drift-discord/README.md

 If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new JSON document (as opposed to rewriting the old).
 This will allow us to associate the same discord user to multiple publickeys.

-Since we're not doing any complex joins I thought it was sufficient to use a document store as my DB; I chose mongo.
-For this usecase, this is fine.
-We're storing a single model and not doing any complex joins.
+Since we're not doing any complex joins I thought it was sufficient to use a document store as my DB; I chose mongo atlas.
+For this usecase, this is fine since we're only geting and saving a single model.
+However, if you give me a SQL instance I swap out the backend easily.

 ## CIDC